iridium-browser/iridium-browser-ubuntu/docs/testing/layout_tests.md

       If you have no other information, set a breakpoint on page load.
-* If your test only works in full layout-test mode, or if you find it simpler to debug without all the overhead of an interactive session, start the content_shell with the command-line flag `--run-layout-test`, followed by the URL (`file:` or `http:`) to your test.
+* If your test only works in full layout-test mode, or if you find it simpler to debug without all the overhead of an interactive session, start the content_shell with the command-line flag `--run-web-tests`, followed by the URL (`file:` or `http:`) to your test.
 More information about running layout tests in content_shell can be found [here](./layout_tests_in_content_shell.md).
     * In VS, you can do this in the Debugging section of the content_shell